Visiting Tra Que Herb Village: A Nice Day Trip from Hoi An, Vietnam

 Tra Que Herb Village opened its own restaurant Waterwheel just a few months ago and it is already getting rave reviews.
 The family behind this restaurant is not only skilled in the cooking department, but they are also passionate about sharing their local recipes and techniques.
 The best part is that you know you are getting the freshest ingredients because they’ve literally been picked that day from the local farm.

-Rice paper making in Vietnam in a rural area of the country
+Rice paper making drying out in the sun in Vietnam in a rural area of the country whilst visiting Tra Que Village

 Make rice paper.